basicallydan/danhough.com/_drafts/2014-05-29-six-months-later.markdown

 Seven months ago, I was newly unemployed, fresh from my last full-time job, where I'd learned so much, and made many friends.
 I was nervous and excited.
 One night, I published a blog post which struck a chord with hundreds of people and attracted the attention of thousands.

-I've been writing this post for a month but it was becoming long and boring.
-So, here I am getting it done in simpler terms.
-Rather than writing all about what I've been up to, I'm going to share with you some of the trials and tribulations of my new life.
-If there's demand for more detail, I will provide.

 ## How I failed

 **Confession:** I haven't been unemployed for the last six months and sadly, I didn't (strictly speaking) end up doing what I enjoy full-time.
 I've been self-employed, working for paying clients.
 I've had two software contracts with different startups and now I'm starting another.